Chukobyte/crescent/README.md

   </a>
 </p>

-A work in progress fighting game engine for windows, linux, and macos with the core written in C11.
+A work in progress fighting and beat em up game engine for windows, linux, and macos with the core written in C11.
 To get an idea of what's planned and what's actively in development checkout the [project page](https://github.com/users/Chukobyte/projects/1).
 There is also documentation (not complete) which can be found [here](https://chukobyte.github.io/crescent/).

-## Type of Games

 Technically any game type will be able to be made with the engine.
 But these are the primary types the engine will target:
 - Traditional 2D fighting games such as Street Fighter.